Ascocerida

-The Ascocerida are comparatively small, bizarre Orthoceratoids known only from Ordovician and Silurian sediments in Europe and North America, uniquely characterized by a deciduous conch consisting of a longiconic juvenile portion and an inflated breviconic adult portion that separate sometime in maturity.
+The Ascocerida are comparatively small, bizarre Orthoceratoids known only from Ordovician and Silurian sediments in Europe and North America, uniquely characterized by a deciduous conch consisting of a longer juvenile portion and an inflated short adult portion that separate sometime in maturity.

 Morphology

 The juvenile portion of an ascocerid consists typically of a narrow, circular cyrtocone that underwent periodic truncation.
 Cumulative length, including broken off segments, may have reached about 20 cm in the largest individuals.
-The siphuncle is located half way between the shell axis and the venter, is thin walled and tubular with short, orthochoanitic septal necks and segments that are only slightly inflated.
+The siphuncle is located halfway between the shell axis and the venter, is thin walled and tubular with short, orthochoanitic septal necks and segments that are only slightly inflated.
 The juvenile portion is known as the deciduous conch, as it is shed in a similar manner to deciduous trees losing their leaves.

 The adult, or mature ascoceroid conch, as it is referred to, typically consists of an expanded exogastric brevicone with unique features.
 The apical end is formed by the septum of truncation which is about three times as thick as normal internal septa and about as thick as the external shell itself.
 The septa become confined to the dorsal side of the shell resulting in a series of dorsal chambers, or camerae, that provided stabilizing buoyancy.

 The ascocerid shell, or conch, is the thinnest and most fragile of any orthocone or cyrtocone of comparable size, which accounts for their rarity.
 Often it is only the mature, ascoceroid portion that is found.